Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8: Introduction

 \section{Introduction}

-The paradigm that Ultraluminous X-ray sources (ULXs) only hosted accreting stellar mass black holes \citep{kaaret2017ultraluminous} was challenged with the discovery of pulsations from some of these systems, suggesting that some ULXs may be powered by accreting neutron stars \citep{bachetti2014}.
+The paradigm that Ultraluminous X-ray sources (ULXs) only hosted accreting stellar and intermediate-mass black holes \citep{kaaret2017ultraluminous} was challenged with the discovery of pulsations from some of these systems, suggesting that some ULXs may be powered by accreting neutron stars \citep{bachetti2014}.
 Some of the ultraluminous X-ray pulsars (ULXPs) are also transient Be/X-ray binary systems (\citet{chandra2020study} and references therein).
 The elusive mechanism which powers super-Eddington luminosities in these systems is not well understood.
 One of the models suggests that the electron scattering cross-section is reduced due to strong magnetic fields (B$\sim 10^{14} ~G$), which may power super-Eddington luminosities in these objects \citep{canuto1971thomson,basko1976limiting,paczynski1992gb,dall2015nustar,ekcsi2015ultraluminous,mushtukov2015maximum,tong2015accreting}.
 Recent studies suggest that ULXPs may have magnetar-like strong dipolar magnetic fields (\citet{chandra2026} and references therein).
+However, it should be noted that although magnetars can have high magnetic fields (B$\sim 10^{14} ~G$), ULXPs and magnetars have different phenomenology and emission mechanisms.
 Another model suggests the presence of multipolar magnetic field components in these systems \citep{israel2017b,brice2021super}.
+The multipolar magnetic field model has been proposed for the most luminous ULXPs, as the magnetar-like field model suggests that ULXPs such as NGC 5907 ULX-1 would be in the propeller regime at the observed spin periods and luminosities.